raibisch/ESP32_DYNECALC/readme.md

 This app calculates the hour, day and month price from your individual power consumation.

 ...because this is related to the german electric energy marked the documentation is a wild mix of german and (in source code) english.
-(if it is usefull for other users there is no problem to communictate at ISSUES or PULL REQUESTS in englisch)
+(if it is usefull for other users there is no problem to communictate at ISSUES or PULL REQUESTS in englich)

 ### Voraussetzungen: